 Shares in uncertificated form (droits-valeurs) may only be transferred by way of assignment.
 Shares that constitute intermediated securities (titres intermédiés) may only be transferred when a credit of the relevant intermediated securities to the acquirer's securities account is made in accordance with the relevant provisions of the FISA.
-Article 5 of our articles of association provides that in the case of securities held with an intermediary such as a registrar, transfer agent, trust corporation, bank or similar entity, any transfer, grant of a security interest or usufructary right in such intermediated securities and the appurtenant rights associated therewith requires the cooperation of the intermediary in order for such transfer, grant of a security interest or usufructary right to be valid against us.
+Article 5 of our articles of association provides that the transfer of intermediated securities and the pledging of these intermediated securities are based on the provisions of the FISA and that transfer of propriety as collateral by means of written assignment are not permitted.

-Voting rights may be exercised only after a shareholder has been entered in our share register (registre des actions) with his or her name and address (in the case of legal entities, the registered office) as a shareholder with voting rights.
-Our articles of association contain provisions that prevent investors from acquiring voting rights exceeding $33\frac{1}{3}\%$ of the outstanding share capital.
-Specifically, no individual or legal entity may, directly or indirectly, control voting rights with respect to $33\frac{1}{3}\%$ or more of the registered share capital recorded in the Commercial Register except if such individual or legal entity has submitted a tender offer to all shareholders.
-In the event that a shareholder should exceed the $33\frac{1}{3}\%$ ownership threshold, the registered shares exceeding the limit of $33\frac{1}{3}\%$ shall be entered in our share registered as shares without voting rights.
+Voting rights may be exercised only after a shareholder (or usufructuaries) has been entered in our share register (registre des actions) with his or her name, first name and address (in the case of legal entities, the registered office) as a shareholder with voting rights.
+Our articles of association state that no individual or legal entity may, directly or indirectly, formally, constructively or beneficially own or otherwise control voting rights ("Controlled Shares") with respect to 33 1/3% or more of the registered share capital recorded in the Commercial Register except if such individual or legal entity submits prior to the acquisition of such Controlled Shares an orderly tender offer to all shareholders with a minimum price of the higher of (i) the volume weighted average price of the last 60 trading days prior to the publication of the tender offer or (ii) the highest price paid by such individual or legal entity in the 12 months preceding to the publication of the tender offer.
+Those associated through capital, voting power, joint management or in any other way, or joining for the acquisition of shares, will be regarded as one person.
+The common shares exceeding the limit of 33 1/3% and not benefitting from the exemption regarding a tender offer will be entered in our share registered as shares without voting rights.

 Additional voting caps apply to shareholders acquiring shares for other persons (nominees).